ga-wdi-pvd/rails_features_CRD/readme.md

 > `TodosController#index is missing a template for this request format and variant request.formats: ["text/html"] request.variant: []`

 We have no view corresponding to an index view for Todos.
-Within `app/views`, we need to create a folder called `todos`, and a file called `index` in that folder.
+Within `app/views`, we need to create a folder called `todos`, and a file called `index.html.erb` in that folder.

  Let's do that now: